Minecraft-Gloria/skript-reflect/README.md

 # skript-reflect

+## Additional expression on Gloria
+- > `unwrap %object%`
+- When you use `Skrip-reflect` to work with other systems, if the extracted values appear as [ObjectWrapper](src/main/java/com/btk5h/skriptmirror/ObjectWrapper.java) class, you can use that Expression to unwrap.

 This fork of [skript-mirror](https://github.com/btk5h/skript-mirror) aims to fix multiple issues that I believe have been present for too long, and implement some long-wanted features.